bchare/ncaabball/README.md

 Probably not.
 Well, if you can play like UConn beating UMass Lowell 110-47, sure, do that.
 But more often, beating bad teams will hurt more than it helps.
 There's three reasons:

-First, the Value metric counts for 20% of the NET.
-This metric doesn't use the score and beating a bottom-50 team at home is basically worthless.
+First, 20% of the NET uses the Value metric.
+This doesn't use the score and beating a bottom-50 team at home is basically worthless.

-Second, the Efficiency metric does use the score, but it adjusts for pace.
+Second, the other 80% of the NET, the Efficiency metric, does use the score, but it adjusts for pace.
 You can't just go fast and have a big point differential.
 Winning by 30 in 60 possessions is equal to winning by 40 in 80 possessions.
-(It does help to do well on every possession, on offense and defense.)
+(Every possession does count though, on offense and defense.)

-Third, the Efficiency metric adjusts for opponent quality.
+Third, the Efficiency metric also adjusts for opponent quality.
 Consider Iowa State beating Mississippi Valley State 83-44 in the 2024-25 season.
 You probably think that's a dominating victory and it helped the Cyclones finish #9 in the NET.
 No, that was Iowa State's worst win of the whole season.
 Take a look at these comparisons:

 * **Prairie View** beat Mississippi Valley State by **11.1** points per 100 possessions.
 * **Kansas State** beat Mississippi Valley State by **28.6** points per 100 possessions.